 On December 1, 2017, the Company acquired Clarks UK Limited, ("Clarks"), a leading maple syrup and natural sweetener brand in the United Kingdom.
 Clarks produces natural sweeteners under the ClarksTM brand, including maple syrup, honey and carob, date and agave syrups, which are sold in leading retailers and used by food service and industrial customers in the United Kingdom.
 Consideration for the transaction consisted of cash, net of cash acquired, totaling £9,698 (approximately \$13,064 at the transaction date exchange rate).
 Additionally, contingent consideration of up to a maximum of £1,500 is payable based on the achievement of specified operating results over the 18-month period following completion of the acquisition.
 Clarks is included in our United Kingdom operating segment.
-Net sales and income before income taxes attributable to the Clarks acquisition included in our consolidated results.
+Net sales and income before income taxes attributable to the Clarks acquisition included in our consolidated results represented less than 1% of our consolidated results.